πŸ’©

 Because media literacy is important and boring doesn't stick.
 You'll remember what "The Shartocalypse" means long after you forget the academic definition of "motivated reasoning."
 That's the point.
 We want this framework living rent-free in your head the next time you see a headline that makes your blood boil.

 Please do.
-Education accounts get free unlimited access.
+Everything on this site is free to use for education.
+Print it, screenshot it, teach it, remix it.
 We'd rather have a generation of kids who can spot manipulation than a generation of adults who can't.
-Email us for .edu access.
+If you want a more structured experience, check out our speaking and workshop page.

 Share this page.
 Or just teach them the four letters: S-H-I-T. Source & Spin.
-Headline & Half-Truths.
-Intent & Indoctrination.
-Truth & Techniques.
+Headlines & Hoaxes.
+Incentive & Indoctrination.
+Timing & Persuasion Techniques.
 Once someone knows the acronym and the Poop Scale, the framework sells itself.
 Especially when you score something from their favorite source and they watch it light up like a Christmas tree.

 Learn the framework.
 Practice the checks.
 Share it with everyone you know.
 The tool is here when you want reps - but the real goal is SHIT becoming a reflex you carry everywhere.